biocore/qiime/doc/scripts/make_otu_heatmap_html.rst

 		Tree file to be used for sorting OTUs in the heatmap -m, `-`-map_fname
-		Metadata mapping file to be used for sorting Samples in the heatmap
+		Metadata mapping file to be used for sorting Samples in the heatmap `-`-sample_tree
+		Tree file to be used for sorting samples (e.g, output from `upgma_cluster.py <./upgma_cluster.html>`_).
+If both this and the sample mapping file are provided, the mapping file is ignored.

 **Output:**